On your simplicity journey, have you ever felt bad about about shopping and buying something new? Or lots of new somethings?

-If you feel bad about buying something new, I know exactly how you feel.
+If yes, I know exactly how you feel.
 I have felt that way more times than I care to admit.

 And then there were the post-shopping emotions.
 I felt guilty for spending too much money, annoyed when something went on sale months after I bought it, and frustrated when things didn’t fit right or change my life in any profound way.

 As I began to change my ways and simplify my life, I discovered a few things that helped ease the pain I was creating by attempting to shop away my feelings.

 3 Simple Ways to Feel Better (when you feel bad about shopping)

 Put a pause on non-essential purchases.
 Instead of buying with your money, fake the purchase on paper.
 For 30-60 days, keep a running list of everything you want to buy with the price of each item, but don’t actually buy anything.

 At the end of your purchase pause, add up what you would have spent, and ask yourself two questions:

 - Is there anything on the list I still want as much as I thought I did?

 - If someone handed me the total of my fake purchases in cash, would I use it to buy all the things on the list, or use it for something else?